-Prior to the Examination board meeting, the Exceptional Circumstances Committee will meet to consider exceptional circumstances forms submitted by students and make recommendations to the Examinations Boards.
+Prior to the Examination board meetina.
+Exceptional the Committee will meet to consider Circumstances exceptional students and make circumstances forms submitted bv recommendations to the Examinations Boards.
 The School Examination Board may accept or reject these recommendations.

-Marks are entered onto official mark sheets together with a lettered coding to indicate the outcome of the module i.e. PASS, FAIL MNA, Ph etc. In most instances there will also be an indication of which elements are failed i.e. 'e' for exam, 'ca' for coursework. .
+Marks are entered onto official mark sheets together with a lettered coding to indicate the outcome of the module i.e. PASS, FAIL MNA, Ph etc. In most instances there will also be an indication of which elements are failed i.e. 'e' for exam, 'ca' for coursework.